antor44/livestream_video/README.md

 **Ensure that your installed yt-dlp and streamlink are up-to-date.**

-play4whisper - displays a playlist for "livestream_video.sh" and plays audio/video files or video streams and transcribes the audio using AI technology.
-The application supports a fully configurable timeshift feature, multi-instance and multi-user execution, allows for changing options per channel and global options, online translation and Text-to-Speech with translate-shell, all of which can be done even with low-level processors.
+play4whisper - displays a playlist for 'livestream_video.sh' and plays audio/video files or video streams, transcribing the audio using AI technology.
+The application supports fully configurable timeshift features, multi-instance and multi-user execution, allows for changing options per channel and global options, online translation, and Text-to-Speech with translate-shell.
+All of these tasks can be performed efficiently even with low-level processors.
+Additionally, it generates subtitles from audio/video files.

-Author: Antonio R. Version: 2.30 License: GPL 3.0
+Author: Antonio R. Version: 2.34 License: GPL 3.0

 #